Power Automate Flow Created: Automation Abuse & Data Exfiltration Risk

 What happens if this is abused

-• Flow created to export OneDrive file changes to external storage, establishing a persistent exfiltration channel
+• Flow created to export OneDrive or SharePoint file changes to external cloud storage, programmatically exfiltrating documents as they are created or modified

-• Calendar data, contact lists, or internal communications automatically synced to a personal or attacker-controlled account
+• Calendar data, contact lists, or internal meeting notes automatically synced to a personal or attacker-controlled account on a scheduled basis

 When this is expected or acceptable